nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/osif.rst

 * :kconfig:option:`CONFIG_ZIGBEE_UART_RX_BUF_LEN` - This option enables and configures the size of internal RX and TX buffer.
 * :kconfig:option:`CONFIG_ZBOSS_TRACE_BINARY_NCP_TRANSPORT_LOGGING` - This option enables logging ZBOSS traces in binary format with Zigbee async serial.

-The Zigbee ZBOSS OSIF layer serial device needs to be provided in Devicetree like this:
+The Zigbee ZBOSS OSIF layer serial device needs to be provided in devicetree as follows:

 .. code-block:: devicetree